 10 of 10

-Getting Them to Set Tomatoes
+Getting Your Tomato Plants to Set Tomatoes

 A lot of vegetable gardening is at the mercy of the weather, but sometimes we can help things along.
 There are two types of tomato plants.
-Determinate tomatoes reach a certain height and then set and ripen their fruit all at one time, making a large quantity available when you’re ready to make sauce.
-These tend to start flowering fairly early in the season and it shouldn't be a problem getting them to set fruit, unless weather conditions are unfavorable and cause a condition aptly named... "blossom drop".
+Determinate tomatoes reach a certain height and then set and ripen their fruit all at one time, making a large quantity available when you’re ready to make a sauce.
+These tend to start flowering fairly early in the season and it shouldn't be a problem getting them to set fruit unless weather conditions are unfavorable and cause a condition aptly named... "blossom drop".

 If you're impatient, pinching off the tips of the main stems in early summer will encourage indeterminate tomatoes to start putting their energy into flowering.
 This is also a handy trick toward the end of the summer when you want the last tomatoes to hurry up and ripen.